uppala75/CarND-MPC-Project/README.md

 ###-Rate of change of steering angle & Throttle

 ###Our primary goal is to reduce CTE & Orientation error and I assigned high weights to these components so the solver pays more attention to reduce these error components.
-###However, we would also want to make sure that the ride is smooth and not sudden.
-So, I assigned weights after some trail and error to address these concerns
+###Furthermore, I wanted to make sure that the ride is smooth without sudden changes in acceleration or steering.
+So, I assigned weights after some trail and error to address these concerns.

 ###The final weights assigned were (lines 52-72 in MPC.cpp):